9 common business problems

 3. You’re not providing value

-Shrinking profits is among the common business issues.
+Shrinking profits is among the common business problems.
 Left alone, they can lead to bankruptcy.
 When this happens it’s easy to shrug it off and blame the market.
 But if the market shifts, it’s for a reason.
 If customers are going to your competitor because they offer a service or feature that you don’t, that is because they deem that service or feature valuable.
 When you don’t provide what the customer desires, you’re not providing them with value.

 To be successful in business, you must practice constant strategic innovation.
 Determine your X-factor – what sets you apart from the competition?
 How do you bring more value to your customers?
 What makes your company talkably different?
 If you don’t know the answers to these questions, it’s time to sit down and think about them.